University of Milan: The Academic Senate

+An image of the Academic Senate of the University of Milan during a meeting on June 29, 2018, with Prof. Elio Franzini, the Rector between 2018 and 2024, at left.
+Prof. Marina Brambilla is the current Rector since October 1, 2024.

 The Academic Senate has functions of proposal, supervision and verification in the field of teaching, research and student services, and is composed of Rector, Vice Rector, the 10 faculty directors, and elected representative of professors, researchers and students.

 Patent Committee

 Its statutory duties are to review patent applications, express an opinion on patents filed whenever a decision is required, and also express an opinion on industrial property clauses in commissioned research and patent enhancement contracts, and in research agreements with other institutions.
 It's composed by the General Director, three selected professors, and two external experts.

 University Sports Committee

 The University Sports Committee promotes and encourages sports activities for the entire University community and oversees management guidelines for sports facilities and development programmes.
 The chairman of this board is the Deputy Rector.
-Every year the Committee presents a report on the University sports facilities, next year's programmeand financial plan to the Ministry of Education, University and Research.
+Every year the Committee presents a report on the university sports facilities, next year's programmeand financial plan to the Ministry of Education, University and Research.